The Break-Up Email That Reopened a Dead Deal

 Three weeks.
 Four “let’s talk next week.”
 Zero decisions.

-I’ve been in sales long enough to know that “next week” is sometimes code for “I don’t know how to say no.”
+“Next week” is sometimes code for “I don’t know how to say no.”

 The Score Told Me to Stop